(Full time / Part time) 2022 start

 Assessment

-You will be assessed through a variety of ways including both written and oral assignments and exams.
+You'll be assessed through a variety of methods, including both written and oral assignments and exams.

 Entry requirements